entdark/JKChat/README.md

 # JKChat
 A mobile application for Android and iOS to chat in and remote control Jedi Knight: Jedi Academy, Jedi Knight II: Jedi Outcast and Quake III Arena games.

 The application is based on .NET Android and .NET iOS workloads and uses MvvmCross framework to share a lot of code and build the fastest .NET mobile applications.
+Also it is based on Material Design 3 and Apple HIG to deliver the best, native and modern look of the apps on each platform.

 ## Download
 [![Google play][2]][1] [![App Store][4]][3]